wildfly/quickstart/deltaspike-helloworld-jms/README.md

 If you are using the JBoss AS 7 Quickstart distribution, the server configuration file already contains the JMS `test` queue and you can skip this step.

-However, if you are using the JBoss Enterprise Application Platform 6 distribution, you need to add the JMS `test` queue and `topic` to the application server configuration file.
-You can configure JMS using the JBoss CLI or by manually editing the configuration file.
+However, if you are using the JBoss Enterprise Application Platform 6 distribution, you need to add the JMS `test` queue to the application server configuration file.
+You can configure JMS by running the  `configure-jms.cli` script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.

+_NOTE - Before you begin:_

+1. If it is running, stop the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server.
+2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
+3. After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

+#### Configure JMS by Running the JBoss CLI Script

+1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:

+        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
+        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:

+        JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-jms.cli
+This script adds the `test` queue to the `messaging` subsystem in the server configuration.
+You should see the following result when you run the script:

+        #1 jms-queue add --queue-address=testQueue --entries=queue/test,java:jboss/exported/jms/queue/test
+        The batch executed successfully.
+        {"outcome" => "success"}

-#### Modify the Server JMS Configuration using the JBoss CLI Tool
+#### Configure JMS Using the JBoss CLI Tool Interactively

 1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following: